grufkork/rkbx_osc/README.md

 # Rekordbox OSC
-Connecting Rekordbox to visualizers and music software over Ableton Link and OSC
+Ableton Link & OSC support for Rekordbox, to connect to visualisers and music software

 ## What does it do?
 When run on the same computer as an instance of Rekordbox, it will read the current timing information and send this over your protocol of choice.
 By default it outputs a 4-beat aligned signal using Ableton Link, but it can also transmit equivalent data over OSC, although with less accurate timing.